-The incredible aroma of these Roasted Pumpkin Pie Spiced Pecans is going to rock your world.
-You only need 8 ingredients and around an hour to make them!
+The incredible aroma of these Roasted Pumpkin Pie Spiced Pecans will rock your world.
+You only need a few ingredients and around an hour to make them!
 These are perfect for taking on a trip to the pumpkin patch or to eat while watching movies.

-Have you ever been on vacation and been in one of the tourist areas where they have street vendors cooking right out in the open?
+Have you ever been on vacation and been in one of the tourist areas where they have street vendors cooking candied nuts right out in the open?
 That smell just lures you in.
-That is how spiced pecans are for me!
+That is what these pecans smell like!

-It’s next to impossible not to give in to the temptation of these incredibly delicious pecans.
-They are perfect for the holidays or to give as gifts too.
+It’s next to impossible not to give in to the temptation with these incredibly delicious nuts.
+They are perfect as a holiday treat and as gifts to friends and family.

 Why This Recipe Works

 Way cheaper – You can head into your local mall and spend LOADS of money or make them yourself and save.
 I choose saving money!